10 Reverse Culture Shocks by an Expat in France

 6. Garbage Disposal Carburetor

 The garbage disposal may have been invented in 1927, but it still has to make it’s way over to France.
-Every time I am in the presence of one, I am struck by what an excellent invention it is.
+Every time the French are in the presence of one, they are struck by what an excellent invention it is.

 7. Air-conditioning

-If you are a long-time reader, you know I love air-conditioning, which is something French people despise.
-However, I should state that it is positively set to freezing in most malls and offices in North America.
-Surely I don’t have to carry around a sweater in the middle of July!
+However, while the French may appreciate air-conditioning during the heat wave, they are always amazed that it is set to freezing in most malls and offices in North America.
+Surely one doesn’t have to carry around a sweater in the middle of July!

 8. Portion sizes of food